George H. W. Bush 1992 presidential campaign: Vice-presidential selection

-Bush's son George W. Bush urged his him to replace Quayle with Cheney, and his son Jeb Bush also urged him to replace Quayle because of his relatively low polling performance.
-Former Presidents Gerald Ford and Richard Nixon also urged Quayle's removal from the Republican ticket.
+Bush's son George W. Bush urged him to replace Quayle with Cheney, and his son Jeb Bush also urged him to replace Quayle because of his relatively low polling performance.
+Former Presidents Richard Nixon and Gerald Ford also urged Quayle's removal from the Republican ticket.

 Republican presidential primaries

 Primaries were held for all 50 states and the District of Columbia from February 18 to June 9, 1992.
 In addition to Buchanan; David Duke, Pat Paulsen, Harold Stassen and Jack Fellure had also challenged Bush.
 Buchanan's candidacy relied heavily on a strong showing in the New Hampshire primary, as a result, Bush made New Hampshire a focal point in his re-election bid.
 However, New Hampshire remained a pivotal base for Buchanan's primary campaign.
 Buchanan explained the reason for running against incumbent President Bush: